fregante/GhostText/readme.md

 # [<img src="https://raw.githubusercontent.com/fregante/GhostText/main/promo/gt_banner.png" height="60" alt="GhostText">](https://ghosttext.fregante.com)

 Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).
+Visit the [GhostText.fregante.com](https://ghosttext.fregante.com) for more details and troubleshooting.

 ## Installation